Kanaa (film): Plot

-Meanwhile, Murugesan faces a tough time with agriculture, as he is unable to repay the debt of Rs.
+Meanwhile, Murugesan faces a tough time with agriculture, as he could not repay the debt of Rs.
 4 lakhs from a bank, resulting in a rift created between Murugesan and the bank manager.
-Kowsi faces a hard time in cricket academy due to internal politics with senior players ill-treating her as she cannot speak Hindi.
+Kowsi faces a hard time in the cricket academy due to internal politics with senior players ill-treating her as she cannot speak Hindi.
 The team's coach also hates Kowsi and demotivates her to a large extent.
 However, the coach retires, and there comes a new coach named Nelson Dilipkumar.
-Nelson, who was an ex-Indian cricketer, had to retire after his very first International Match as he sustained a terrible eye injury, leaving him partially blinded in the left eye.
-Nelson develops the team's spirit and gets the players ready for the upcoming T20 world cup.
-Nelson spots Kowsi's spin bowling capabilities and trains her in the right path.
-Nelson also locks horns with the team selection committee and ensures that Kowsi is present in the world cup squad.
+Nelson, who was an ex-Indian cricketer, had to retire after his very first International Match as he sustained a terrible eye injury, leaving him partially blind in the left eye.
+Nelson develops the team's spirit and gets the players ready for the upcoming T20 World Cup.
+Nelson spots Kowsi's spin bowling capabilities and trains her on the right path.
+Nelson also locks horns with the team selection committee and ensures that Kowsi is present in the World Cup squad.
 However, Nelson decides to rest Kowsi for the league matches, which makes her feel sad.
 However, Nelson reveals his strategy, that the intention was to hide Kowsi's talent from the opponents, and her bowling would be a surprise element in the semifinals.